BellHermitage/suzunaan.org/content/music/kyuu/index.en.md

 First of all "Hocus Pocus" is a (non-sense) magic formula which can mean two things: either nothing, as in "something meaningless", or a deception of sorts to hide something from another person.
 This will come in handy later on when those words are referenced.

-The song starts with a catholic whispering the following:
+The song starts with someone whispering the following:

 | Original | Romaji | English |
 |----------|--------|---------|